Nakerdev/envios-canarios/README.md

 # Envios Canarios

 ## Requirements

 - Docker
-- **CANARY_DELIVERIES_HOME** envirement var decalared with the project root path
+- **CANARY_DELIVERIES_HOME** environment var decalared with the project root path
+- **PurchaseApplicationDbConnectionString** environment var declared with the following value: `Host=192.168.2.3;Database=CanaryDeliveries;Username=postgres;Password=Password01!;`

 ## WebApp

 ### BackEnd

-To run the WebAppApi for devel propouse you should go to `/scripts/devel` directory and execute the `run-web-app-api.sh` script.
-To execute the script need the **CANARY_DELIVERIES_HOME** enviroment var declared, see the Requirements sections for more info.
+To run the WebAppApi for devel propouse you should go to `/scripts/devel` directory and execute the `run-web-app-api.sh` script. **CANARY_DELIVERIES_HOME** enviroment var is needed to execute the script, see the Requirements sections for more info.

+`run-web-app-api.sh` applies the required database migrations automatically.

 If the script execution finished successfuly, the Api is running in `http://192.168.2.2`

 **To stop the Api press CTRL+C**

-### Documentation
+#### Documentation

 The Api documentation is created following the OpenApi specification (OAS3), you can view it using the following route: `http://192.168.2.2/_doc`.